Mark Canha Preview, Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.75 team ERA ranks 23rd across all league pitching staffs.
+- The Cardinals' 4.72 team ERA ranks 23rd among all MLB pitching staffs.

-- Cardinals pitchers combine to give up 170 home runs (1.1 per game), the third-fewest in baseball.
+- The Cardinals surrender the second-fewest home runs in baseball (170 total, 1.1 per game).

-- His most recent appearance was on Thursday against the Milwaukee Brewers, when the righty threw five innings, surrendering five earned runs while allowing nine hits.
+- The lefty's last time out came on Wednesday against the Milwaukee Brewers, when he went five innings, surrendering four earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.